-Furthermore, when a function expression is contextually typed by a function type T, expressions in contained return statements (section 5.7) are contextually typed by T's return type.
+Furthermore, when a function expression has no return type annotation and is contextually typed by a function type T, expressions in contained return statements (section 5.7) are contextually typed by T's return type.

 4.10 Property Access

 A property access uses either dot notation or bracket notation.
 A property access expression is always classified as a reference.